A slice being taken out of a strawberry rhubarb cake

 Brown butter tip

-Slice the strawberries and cut the rhubarb into small cubes.
-This will help it to cook and break down faster.
 Stir the compote often to prevent burning, smashing it with the back of a wooden spoon while it cooks to help it break down.
-Once the fruit has completely fallen apart and thickened, remove it from the heat.
-Let the compote cool completely before layering the cake with it.

-Then, whip the mascarpone together with sugar, vanilla, and very cold heavy cream.
-Whisk it just until it forms soft peaks – do not over whip it.
+Don’t over-whip the cream.
+Whisk just until it forms soft peaks.
 You can do this by hand, but a stand mixer or electric beaters will make this a lot easier.
-Keep the mascarpone whipped cream cold until ready to use.

 A layer caked decorated with fresh strawberries